limansky/limansky_me/posts/2016-04-30-easy-json-analyze-with-spray-json.md

 }
 ```

-Assume we'd like to inspect these objects and pass only if the city is Moscow.
+Let's say we'd like to inspect these objects and pass only if the city is Moscow.
 To do that we can write something like:

 ```Scala